solobear/CXTradeMW/README.md

 CXTradeMW
 =========

-Middleware for CXTradeAPI, and also including both Android and IOS interface.
+Middleware for CXTradeAPI, and also including Android and IOS interface.